 It might be the higher pitch.

 And high-pitched vocalizations are used as attention-getters among a variety of species.
-For example, macaques use high-pitched calls to get the attention of other group members (Koda and Masataka 2003).
+For example, macaque monkeys use high-pitched calls to get the attention of other group members (Koda and Masataka 2003).

-Infant-directed speech might command attention for other reasons, too, such as the greater pitch range and more exaggerated emotional tone.
+Infant-directed speech might command attention for other reasons, too, such as the greater range of pitch, and more exaggerated emotional tone.

 This seems possible because

 Cultures vary widely in the amount of emotion that is conveyed in speech.
 But within a given culture, infant-directed speech is more demonstrative and emotional.

 Does this make the intentions of a baby talker more obvious?